 Another obstacle that many companies may come across is the actual principal cost of sustainable construction.
 The general consensus is that sustainable construction comes at a premium and the cost is higher than what the demand actually is, despite the evidence to the contrary.

 Nevertheless, as more interest in sustainability efforts continue to rise, more construction firms are making the switch to sustainable construction, with green building activity on the rise.

 Whether it’s the price tag for the materials, the training that goes behind it, or resistance to adapting to new methods (why fix if it ain’t broke as the old saying goes), there is some pushback on green construction.

 Despite that pushback, however, more owners and developers, both public and private, are turning to a greener and more sustainable form of construction.
 Especially since the effects of climate change can already be felt across the globe.

 Sustainability is important for a variety of reasons, including a better quality of life and environmental quality.
 In order to have thriving and healthy communities, we need to have clean air, natural resources, and a non-toxic environment, and the construction industry can lead the way for greener projects.

 Sustainable construction is developing each and every day, with more demand for cleaner and greener spaces.
 As the effects of climate change increase, sustainability becomes even more important.
 While there are challenges, the benefits involved with sustainable construction can create a pathway to a cleaner future.

 Large construction companies aren’t the only ones that can change their methods for the betterment of the environment.
 Regular people working on their own private projects can also focus on utilizing sustainable construction methods.
-Whether it’s using the right equipment, or simply doing your best to be energy efficient, anyone can help progress sustainability efforts.
+Whether it’s using the right equipment, implementing value engineering to determine sustainable material alternatives or simply doing your best to be energy efficient, anyone can help progress sustainability efforts.